Thoracic Facet Joint Pain

 Condition Common Pattern Useful Next Step

 Costochondritis Tenderness near the front of the chest wall or rib cartilage.
-Medical review if symptoms feel cardiac, severe, unusual, or associated with shortness of breath.
+Medical review if symptoms feel cardiac, severe, unusual, or linked with shortness of breath.

 Rib stress fracture Focal rib pain linked with repeated loading, coughing, rowing, throwing, or impact sport.
 Assessment, load reduction, and referral for imaging if clinically indicated.